yevhensydorov/kk-test/README.md

 ## How will we assess your solution?

 - Readability and how well-typed your code is
-- The code _must_ compile and run, on Node 18 or later.
+- The code should be written in Typescript and _must_ compile and run, on Node 18 or later.
 - We take into account your previous experience with TypeScript.
 - Don't implement anything unnecessary - i.e. authentication, database, containerization.
 We won't give additional credit for that.